Gereja Santa

-The Gereja Santa Perawan Maria Ratu Paroki Blok Q (Indonesian for "Church of the Queen Saint Mary the Virgin Parish of Block Q"), abbreviated as Gereja SPMR Blok Q, or also known as the Gereja Santa is a Catholic church in Jakarta, Indonesia.
+The Gereja Santa Perawan Maria Ratu Paroki Blok Q (Indonesian for "Church of the Queen Saint Mary the Virgin Parish of Block Q"), abbreviated as Gereja SPMR Blok Q, or also known as the Gereja Santa is a Catholic parish church in Jakarta, Indonesia.
 The area of Santa in Kebayoran Baru, South Jakarta and Pasar Santa (Santa Market) are named after this church.